Firecatsstuff/Hyprland-Guide-Arch/README.md

 **Online:4 GB**

 # Heads Up!
-In Linux,the Windows Key is called the "Super Key"
+If you didn't know,in Linux,the Windows Key is called the "Super Key"
 # EOS Installation

 **SKIP THIS IF YOU ALREADY HAVE THE DISTRO**